 She wasn’t holding on.
 She had her staff in one hand and rode the violent undulations of the staircase as surfer might a wave.
 The rain spat at her cowl, but she was oblivious.
 She grinned and howled up and down the stairs, ‘Get up, my children, arise and walk!’

 I couldn’t fathom if this was encouragement or mockery.
 She was either taunting us or marshalling our wills.
-I wondered why I had given myself over so easily to the temptation of heaven back on earth, having no idea what I was in for.
+I berated myself for having given myself over so easily to the witch’s temptation of paradise back on earth, having no idea what I was in for.
+She’d duped us.
 We had envisaged an exhilarating ascent accompanied by seraphim and singing choirs; instead we’d been given bitter rain and imminent death.
+I felt utterly stupid.

 A body belted past me, its scream swallowed by the tempest.